Alfombruh/ft_containers/README.md

 1. [How to use SFINAE to restrict overload to input iterators][How to use SFINAE to restrict overload to input iterators]
 2.	[std::enable_if to conditionally compile a member function][std::enable_if to conditionally compile a member function]
 3.	[select class constructor using enable_if][select class constructor using enable_if]

+## Lexicographical Compare

+This is well explained and documented in both cppreference and cplusplus pages, it is basically a strcmplike templated function
+[CPPREFERENCE][lexicographicalcomparecpp]
+[CPLUSPLUS][lexicographicalcomparecplusplus]

 --
 ## Bibliography <a name="biblio"></a>